The deploy a VHD Step was introduced in Octopus 3.11.1.

 The Deploy a VHD step requires the target Machine to be running Windows Server 2012 or newer, and the Tentacle service to have Administrator privileges.

 Octopus Deploy has built-in support for deploying Virtual Hard Drives.
-The feature allows you to deploy a package containing a VHD while taking advantage of Octopus features such as variable substitution in configuration files or running config transforms on files within the VHD.
+The feature allows you to deploy a package containing a VHD while taking advantage of Octopus features such as variable substitution in configuration files or running .NET configuration transforms on files within the VHD.
 Octopus can then optionally attach the VHD to an existing Hyper-V virtual machine.

 Adding a VHD step